cockroachdb/docs/v2.1/indexes.md

 ### Selection

-Because each query can use only a single index, CockroachDB selects the index it calculates will scan the fewest rows (i.e. the fastest).
+Because each query can use only a single index, CockroachDB selects the index it calculates will scan the fewest rows (i.e., the fastest).
 For more detail, check out our blog post [Index Selection in CockroachDB](https://www.cockroachlabs.com/blog/index-selection-cockroachdb-2/).

 To override CockroachDB's index selection, you can also force [queries to use a specific index](table-expressions.html#force-index-selection) (also known as "index hinting").